TensorBFS/TensorInference.jl/paper/paper.md

 # Summary

-`TensorInference.jl` is a Julia [@bezanson2017julia] library designed for performing probabilistic inference in discrete graphical models.
+`TensorInference.jl` is a Julia [@bezanson2017julia] library designed for performing probabilistic inference (JG: some text book level reference like PRML) in discrete graphical models.
 It leverages the recent explosion of advances in the field of tensor networks to provide high-performance solutions for common inference tasks.
 These tasks include
-calculating: 1) the partition function or probability of evidence, 2) the marginal probability distribution over each variable given evidence, 3) the most likely assignment to all variables given evidence, and 4) the most likely assignment to the query variables after marginalizing out the remaining variables.
-The infrastructure based on tensor networks allows users to define the contraction ordering method, which is known to have a significant impact on the computational performance of these algorithms.
+calculating: 1) the partition function or probability of evidence, 2) the marginal probability distribution over each variable given evidence, 3) the most likely assignment to all variables given evidence, 4) the most likely assignment to the query variables after marginalizing out the remaining variables and 5) samples generated from the variable probability distribution given evidence.
+The infrastructure based on tensor networks [@robeva2019duality,@liu2022computing] allows users to define the contraction ordering method, which is known to have a significant impact on the computational performance [@markov2008simulating,@pan2021simulating] of these algorithms.
 A predefined set of state-of-the-art contraction ordering methods is made available to users.
-These methods include the *recursive multi-tensor contraction method* (`TreeSA`) [@kalachev2022multitensor], the *hyper-optimized tensor network contraction method* (`KaHyParBipartite`) [@gray2021hyper], the *hierarchical partitioning with dynamic slicing method* (`SABipartite`) [@pan2021simulating], and a *greedy-based memory minimization method* (`GreedyMethod`) [@liu2022computing].
+These methods include the *recursive multi-tensor contraction method* (`TreeSA`) [@kalachev2022multitensor], the *hyper-optimized tensor network contraction method* (`KaHyParBipartite`) [@gray2021hyper] and its simulated annealing variant `SABipartite`, and a *greedy-based memory minimization method* `GreedyMethod`.
 Finally, `TensorInference.jl` harnesses the latest developments in computational technology, including a highly optimized set of BLAS routines and GPU technology.